-- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement; - the sublicensing of patent and other rights under our collaborative development relationships; - our diligence obligations under the license agreement and what activities satisfy those diligence obligations;

-- the inventorship and ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our partners; and - the priority of invention of patented technology.
+- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement; - the sublicensing of patent and other rights under our collaborative development relationships; - our diligence obligations under the license agreement and what activities satisfy those diligence obligations; - the inventorship and ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our partners; and - the priority of invention of patented technology.

 The agreements under which we may license intellectual property or technology from third parties may be complex, and certain provisions in such agreements may be susceptible to multiple interpretations.
 The resolution of any contract interpretation disagreement that may arise could narrow what we believe to be the scope of our rights to the relevant intellectual property or technology, or increase what we believe to be our financial or other obligations under the relevant agreement, either of which could have a material adverse effect on our business, financial condition, results of operations, and prospects.
-Moreover, if disputes over intellectual property that we have licensed prevent or impair our ability to maintain our licensing arrangements on commercially acceptable terms, we may be unable to successfully develop and commercialize the affected product candidates, which could have a material adverse effect on our business, financial conditions, results of operations, and prospects.
+Moreover, if disputes over intellectual property that we have licensed prevent or impair our ability to maintain our licensing arrangements on commercially acceptable terms, we may be unable to successfully develop and commercialize the affected product candidates, which could have a material adverse effect on our business, financial adverse effect on our business, financial conditions, results of operations, results of operations, and prospects.

 These and similar issues may arise with respect to our collaboration agreements, such as our DESRES Agreement, as amended.
-Our collaboration with D. E. Shaw Research is our key computational collaboration, and there can be no assurance that this collaboration will continue past the current term of the DESRES Agreement, on favorable terms or at all, or that at any time while the collaboration is in effect D. E. Shaw Research will provide any particular level of services or that the parties will operate under the agreement without disputes.
+While we primarily rely on our own internal computational capabilities, we currently actively collaborate with D. E. Shaw Research on two preclinical research programs, and there can be no assurance that this collaboration will continue past the current term of the DESRES Agreement, on favorable terms or at all, or that at any time while the collaboration is in effect D. E. Shaw Research will provide any particular level of services or that the parties will operate under the agreement without disputes.
 These disputes may involve ownership or control of intellectual property rights, exclusivity obligations, diligence and payment obligations, for example.